Loading...

 How to consume Aloo samosa without glucose spikes

-Include a small amount of vinegar, such as in a salad dressing, to help moderate blood sugar levels.
+Add a side of non-starchy vegetables, such as a salad with leafy greens, cucumbers, and tomatoes, to your meal.
+Fiber can help moderate blood sugar spikes.

 Mindful Eating

-Keep track of your blood sugar levels before and after eating to better understand how your body responds and make adjustments accordingly.
+Keep track of your blood sugar levels after eating and adjust your future meals based on how your body responds.

 healthspan-mbl